Modern Slavery Statement - FY24

 OUR SUPPLY CHAINS

-Our supply chains include freelance content suppliers; freelance video production crew; print and digital suppliers; logistics suppliers; cover item suppliers; subscription fulfilment and magazine distribution and mailing services; venues for live events; large and small technology suppliers based in the UK and worldwide; IT and other office equipment; professional services from our lawyers, accountants and other advisors; and office cleaning and other office facilities services.
+Our supply chains include freelance content suppliers; freelance video production crews; print and digital suppliers; logistics suppliers; cover item suppliers; subscription fulfilment and magazine distribution and mailing services; venues for live events; large and small technology suppliers based in the UK and worldwide; IT and other office equipment; professional services from our lawyers, accountants and other advisors; and office cleaning and other office facilities services.

 Future actively promotes ethical business practices and policies that protect its staff and is committed to ensuring, as far as possible, that suppliers adhere to the same high standards of ethics that it embraces.